Introduction

 - Presentation of Evidence: During the hearing, present your evidence clearly to demonstrate the tenant’s persistent non-payment and any efforts made to resolve the matter amicably.

-- NCAT’s Decision: After reviewing the evidence and considering the history of the tenancy, NCAT will make a decision.
+- NCAT’s Decision: After reviewing the evidence and considering the history of the tenancy, NCAT will decide.
 If they issue a termination order, they will set a date by which the tenant must vacate the property, granting you, the landlord, vacant possession.

 - Enforcement of the Order: If the tenant fails to vacate the property by the set date, you may need to take further legal action to enforce the tribunal’s order.